hjy895/AsciiTE/README.md

 ### ASCII-based Textual Entailment (AsciiTE Task)

-We adopt an ASCII-based Textual Entailment task to examine the capacity of models to comprehend the composition of ASCII art.
-This follows the approach of emoji-based textual entailment (EmoTE) used in previous work.
+We adopt an ASCII-based Textual Entailment task to examine the capacity of models to comprehend the composition of ASCII art through binary classification.

 **Task Format:**
 - **Premise (sent1)**: "This is [ASCII art]."